dougbtv/dougbtv.github.io/_posts/2017-06-29-kubernetes-crio.markdown

 Honestly, most of this is really easy.
 The hardest part is managing your inventories and running my playbooks if you're unfamiliar with them.
 I'll give a recap here of how to do that.

-We're using my [kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible) playbooks, and if you aren't familiar with them, I recommend you check out my intro [blog article on how to install Kubernetes](http://dougbtv.com//nfvpe/2017/02/16/kubernetes-1.5-centos/) which goes in depth on these playbooks -- I take them for granted sometimes and that will be useful as a reference if I miss something that I took as obvious.
+We're using my [kube-ansible](https://github.com/redhat-nfvpe/kube-ansible) playbooks, and if you aren't familiar with them, I recommend you check out my intro [blog article on how to install Kubernetes](http://dougbtv.com//nfvpe/2017/02/16/kubernetes-1.5-centos/) which goes in depth on these playbooks -- I take them for granted sometimes and that will be useful as a reference if I miss something that I took as obvious.

 ## Virtual machine host & spinning up the virtual machines

 As I mentioned previously -- skip this section if you already have machine provisioned.
 Otherwise, get yourself a fresh (or existing should likely be ok) CentOS 7 install where we can run VMs -- so physical is preferable unless, yo dawg, I heard you like nested virtualization.

-Alright, first thing's first, let's clone the kube-centos-ansible playbooks.
+Alright, first thing's first, let's clone the kube-ansible playbooks.

 (note: you're cloning at a specific tag	to reference an	old style inventory, if	you wish you can remove	the `--branch` parameter, and go via head, and figure out the new inventory, just browse the `./inventory` dir)

 ```
-$ git clone https://github.com/redhat-nfvpe/kube-centos-ansible.git && cd kube-centos-ansible
+$ git clone https://github.com/redhat-nfvpe/kube-ansible.git && cd kube-ansible
 ```

 In there I'm going to have an inventory you should modify, so go ahead and modify this and put in the proper hostname/ip.